 These words express the deep gap that exists between Tonio’s inner world and the world outside.
-This gap would later lead to a creative work as a means to cope with it.
+This gap will later produce a creative work as a means to cope with it.
 Through creative work, Tonio attempts to bridge the disparity, to satisfy the need and the longing to be united once again with the world towards which he feels alienated.
-Tonio Kröger, this ancient walnut tree, this person set apart who strives for the heights but who moans heavily under the weight of the curse of separation and isolation that hangs over him, is the very embodiment of schizoid paradoxicality.
-This paradoxicality results from a keen sense of being distinct and different, and that oppositions, such as weakness and strength, inferiority and superiority, were its outstanding characteristics.
-Therefore, throughout the novella, Tonio is not satisfied with his occupation in art and creativity: "Tonio Kröger himself felt that it was wanton and really inappropriate to write poems, and to a certain extent he had to agree with all the people who regarded it as a disconcerting pursuit" (Tonio Kröger, 166).
-Moreover, "a healthy, upright, respectable man will never write, act, compose" says Tonio to Lisabeta (Tonio Kröger, 187) and elsewhere: "We know that artists are easily hurt-well, and we also know that this usually isn’t true of people with a clear conscience and solid self-esteem" (Tonio Kröger, 189).
-And regarding creativity, Tonio says, it is sickly and ambiguous, and the artist resembles a clown and a strange actor.
-He even calls him "[a] cold and conceited charlatan" because he is engaged all the time with cooling off and freezing his emotions and "Anything that’s articulated is taken care of" (Tonio Kröger, 192).
+Tonio Kröger, this ancient walnut tree, this person set apart who strives for the heights but who moans heavily under the weight of the curse of separation and isolation that hangs over him, is the very embodiment of schizoid paradox.
+This paradox results from a keen sense of being distinct and different, where oppositions, such as weakness and strength, inferiority and superiority, are its main characteristics.
+Therefore, throughout the novella, Tonio is not satisfied with art and creativity: "Tonio Kröger himself felt that it was wanton and really inappropriate to write poems, and to a certain extent he had to agree with all the people who regarded it as a disconcerting pursuit" (Tonio Kröger, 166).
+Moreover, as Tonio remarks first to Lisabeta, "a healthy, upright, respectable man will never write, act, compose" (Tonio Kröger, p.
+187) and then later, "We know that artists are easily hurt-well, and we also know that this usually isn’t true of people with a clear conscience and solid self-esteem" (Tonio Kröger, 189).
+Tonio describes creativity as "sickly and ambiguous," and the artist as resembling a "clown" and a "strange actor."
+He even calls the artist "[a] cold and conceited charlatan" because he is engaged all the time with cooling off and freezing his emotions and adds that "[a]nything that’s articulated is taken care of" (Tonio Kröger, 192).

-The writer, who freezes life through his creative work, goes against himself and his work in order to protect the object of his love – life itself.
+The writer, who freezes life through his creative work, goes against himself and his work in order to protect the object of his love -- life itself.
 He senses his own feelings of disrespect and inconsideration towards himself.
-"An artist is always enough of an adventurer on the inside.
+As Tonio remarks, "[a]n artist is always enough of an adventurer on the inside.
 So, on the outside, he should dress well, damn it, and behave like a respectable person" (Tonio Kröger, 186).
-These words of Tonio are linked to the fact that he visits a Danish seaside resort in order to cleanse his soul of strangeness, internal ugliness, and lack of honesty that he feels towards himself.
+Tonio's remarks come as he visits a Danish seaside resort in order to cleanse his soul of strangeness, internal ugliness and the lack of honesty that he feels towards himself.
 From this point onward, the analogy between the artist and the criminal becomes unavoidable.
-The comparison between both becomes even more concrete especially when Tonio Kröger justifies the intention of the authorities to arrest him when he comes to visit his native city.
-He was suspected that he was the criminal who had escaped from Munich and was on his way to Denmark:
+This comparison becomes even more concrete when Tonio Kröger justifies the intention of the authorities to arrest him when he comes to visit his native city.
+They suspect that he was a criminal who had escaped from Munich and was on his way to Denmark:

-"Should he put an end to this situation by identifying himself, by revealing to Herr Seehaase that he was no confidence man without a primary residence, that by birth he was no Gypsy in a green wagon but the son of Consul Kröger, of the Kröger family?
+Should he put an end to this situation by identifying himself, by revealing to Herr Seehaase that he was no confidence man without a primary residence, that by birth he was no Gypsy in a green wagon but the son of Consul Kröger, of the Kröger family?
 No, he had no desire to do so.
 And weren’t these representatives of public safety vaguely doing the right thing?
 To some extent he fully agreed with them… He had felt a bit depressed because they had wanted to arrest him back home as a confidence man, yes – although to a certain extent he had found it in order" (Tonio Kröger, 207, 209).